Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 Install Postgres via package installer from [https://www.postgresql.org](https://www.postgresql.org).
-Be sure to make note of where it installs the `psql` command line utility, so you can add it to your PATH, e.g. if you see:
+Be sure to make note of where it installs the `psql` command-line utility, so you can add it to your PATH, e.g. if you see:

     Command Line Tools Installation Directory: /Library/PostgreSQL/13